giovannacdelsordo/Complex-Card-Matching-Task/Sample-data/README.md

-Two Excel (or there equivalent in CSV) files are available for download.
+Four CSV files are available for download.

 (1) "sample_output_behavioral" contains sample data for the behavioral part of the task.
 (2) "sample_output_pupillometry" contains sample data for the pupillometry part of the task.